emilylauyw/Udacity_Business_Analyst_Nanodegree_Lessons/05-AB Testing.md

 - Variable you can change to see how it affects the target variable.

 ### Control Variable
-- similar to predictor variables in modelling
+- Similar to predictor variables in modelling